First Time Caribbean Guide

 What should I pack?

 Pack your suitcase thoughtfully with clothing made from moisture-wicking fabrics that can stand the heat.
 Vibrant colors and busy patterns are always on-trend.
 Bring extra swimwear and pack a few outfits into your carryon, so that you can start your vacation the moment you step on ship.
-Don’t forget dressy attire for Gala Nights.
+Don’t forget dressy attire for Dressy Nights.

 Our list of what to pack for a Caribbean cruise makes packing a breeze.